-You can find out if your drug requires prior authorization, has quantity limits, has Preferred/Non-Preferred status, or has an age requirement by contacting Customer Service or visiting our
+You can find out if your drug requires prior authorization, has quantity limits, has Preferred/Non-Preferred status, or has an age requirement by contacting Customer Service or visiting our website at ucare.org/mhcp-druglist.

-2022 Member Handbook for Families and Children also known as Prepaid Medical 41 Assistance Program (PMAP) website at ucare.org/mhcp-druglist.
 A drug restriction or limit can be removed if your doctor submits a statement or documentation supporting the request.
 You can also get more information about the restrictions applied to specific covered drugs by contacting Customer Service or visiting our website at ucare.org/mhcp-druglist.